Causal Inference: Bringing together data science and causal inference for better policy recommendations

 The Causal Inference Program creates an inclusive space for conversations across diverse disciplines, where researchers expose their research questions, data limitations, and challenges related to causal methods.
 Experts in data sciences and causality will introduce new and existing methods, encouraging the pursuit of research goals.
 Applied researchers will present key limitations informed by practice, jointly addressing the barriers to using current methods in solving policy problems of our time.
 Core activities consist of workshops and a monthly lecture series sharing the state of the literature with a non-specialized audience.

-Events and opportunities
+Events and Opportunities

 Workshops

-Data scientists, experts in causal inferences, and empirical researchers working with policymakers present and discuss latest research
+Data scientists, experts in causal inferences, and empirical researchers working with policymakers present and discuss the latest research

 Speaker Series